cr0wg4n/automatic-workout-routine/README.md

-# Workout Spamer Script
+# Workout Spammer Script ft.
+WGER API

-This project was made for people who to want improve their physical skills, the script open a new tab in your default browser every certain time, showing a workout exercise, name, description and youtube videos.
+This project was made for people who to want improve their physical skills, the script open a new tab in your default browser every certain time, showing a workout exercise, name, description and YouTube videos.

 ## We learn about